cs3216/cs3216.github.io/coursework/mobile/index.md

 practice to mix CSS with HTML.

-Good CSS is not easy to write and many applications end up with messy CSS after extended period of development as the application grows bigger.
+Good CSS is not easy to write and many applications end up with messy CSS after an extended period of development as the application grows bigger.
 To solve this problem, front end developers have come up with methodologies to structure your CSS code: